Optimal approximation for unconstrained non-submodular minimization: Experiments

 \section{Experiments}

 We empirically validate our results on noisy submodular minimization and structured sparse learning.
 In particular, we address the following questions: (1) How robust are different submodular minimization algorithms, including PGM, to multiplicative noise?
 (2) How well can PGM minimize a non-submodular objective?
 Do the parameters $(\alpha, \beta)$ accurately characterize its performance?

-All experiments were implemented in Matlab.
+All experiments were implemented in Matlab, and conducted on cluster nodes with 16 Intel Xeon E5 CPU cores and 64 GB RAM.
+Source code is available at \url{https://github.com/marwash25/non-sub-min}.